Seeking, or Struggling?

 — Luke 13:25-27

 Note carefully that, according to the Lord’s word here, it is not those living in sin who will be left outside after He has “shut the door,” but those who ate and drank in His presence!

-However, according to the Lord’s word here, those who only “seek” will not be able to enter into the Kingdom; only those who truly struggle and fight will receive that reward.
+However, according to the Lord’s word in these verses, those who only “seek” Him in this way will not be able to enter into the Kingdom; only those who truly struggle and fight will receive that reward.
 As the Lord says elsewhere, “The Kingdom of the Heavens is taken by violence” (Matt.
 11:24, Darby).

-In fact, the Greek word for “struggle” in verse 24 is agōnizomai.
+In fact, the Greek word for “struggle” in Luke 13:24 is agōnizomai.
 It is related to the Greek word agōn, from which we have our English word, “agony.”
 According to Thayer’s, it is used in reference to contending in the gymnastic games and often refers to contending with adversaries, fighting.
 It is the word translated “competes” (NKJV) in 1 Corinthians 9:25:

 And everyone who competes for the prize is temperate in all things.
 Now they do it to obtain a perishable crown, but we for an imperishable crown.

 In contrast, we may only seek the Lord and enjoy some fellowship with Him and His people, and feel we are doing well.
-In that case we must beware, for then the Lord’s warning in the following verses may very well apply to us, so that we find ourselves on the outside when the Lord and His faithful believers are reigning in His 1,000 year kingdom.
+In that case we must beware, for then the Lord’s warning in the verses above may very well apply to us, so that we find ourselves on the outside when the Lord and His faithful believers are reigning in His 1,000 year kingdom.